Pros and Cons of Native Mobile Apps

 What is a Native Mobile App?

-- Native mobile apps are the applications which are developed for specific platform/ operating system using its Software Development Kit (SDK).
+- When it comes to application development, it’s important to understand what you’re working with in terms of platform-specific operating systems.
+Native mobile apps are the applications which are developed for specific platform/ operating system using its Software Development Kit (SDK).
 That is, developing an app using a programming language native to the device and operating system for a target platform.
 We use platform specific tools and APIs to enable all types of functionalities in the app.

 - Development Tools & Languages to Native App